 Overcoming painful virginity loss and pain in early intercourse is a widespread occurrence.
-Are you a woman who is new to the world of sex, or are you considering having intercourse for the first time?
-Have you recently lost your virginity and were disappointed to find that you experienced a painful virginity loss?
-Has this pain made you afraid of future sexual encounters?
+Are you a woman who is new to the world of sex, or are you considering having penetrative sex for the first time?
+Have you recently lost your virginity and were disappointed to find that you experienced painful virginity loss sex?
+Has this pain made you afraid of future sex encounters?
 Have you ever wondered if overcoming painful virginity loss and pain in early intercourse is possible?
 Many women struggle with overcoming painful virginity loss or experience pain in early intercourse and may feel ashamed that their body isn’t behaving the way they anticipated.
 If this sounds like you, there are several possible ways to overcome painful virginity loss and pain in early intercourse.

 Overcoming painful virginity loss and pain in early intercourse may make women feel a variety of negative emotions.
-You might think that you are unable to earn anything positive out of the experience for yourself or that you are not meeting your partner’s needs.
+For your first sexual experience, you might think that you are unable to earn anything positive out of the experience for yourself or that you are not meeting your partner’s sexual needs.
 You may even experience some degree of shame that your body seems to be failing you.
 Your shame could lead you not to want to participate in any sexual activity.
 You may think that you’ve been dealt a bad hand, and your body does not respond to sexual activity in the same way that others’ bodies do, leaving you feeling broken, distraught, or hopeless.
-You might feel fear of losing your partner.
+You might feel fear of losing your partner because of sex.
 Embarrassment might come up for you if you perceive you are the only one experiencing painful intercourse, in which you are not alone.
 Painful intercourse is a widespread issue for women especially!
 There are many reasons a woman might feel pain during intercourse, particularly during her first time.

 There are two side-by-side myths perpetuated about a woman’s virginity loss.
-Firstly, losing one’s virginity is supposed to hurt, and secondly, losing one’s virginity shouldn’t be painful at all.
+Firstly, losing one’s virginity is supposed to hurt, and secondly, the first time you have sex shouldn’t be painful at all.
 Given that everyone is different and may have a different set of experiences leading up to virginity loss, one of these myths may fit you, or you may have your own myth.

 Reasons for Sexual Pain & Painful Virginity Loss